bryanwagner/node-dod/README.md

 }
 ```

-Reducing the processing time from 6.01 second to 2.31 seconds is approximately 2.6 times faster for simply reordering the data in memory to leverage CPU cache architectures.
+We are primarily interested in the difference between `calculateAllSeconds` for `ohlcs` (Object-Oriented Design) and `ohlcSystem` (Data-Oriented Design).
+The former takes 6.01 seconds and the latter takes 2.31 seconds.
+For simply reordering the data in memory to leverage CPU cache architectures, we can process the data approximately 2.6 times faster.

-window sizes: 20 vs 200
+Note that several calculations range across a window of n-periods.
+This means there is a tight inner-loop that ranges across the window size.
+Our results are different if we increase the window size to 200:

 ```json
 stats: {